 The deadline by which the respondent is required to meet with the administrator.

-For academic and non-academic complaints, OSSA will review the complaint and send it to the appropriate college, department administrator, or hearing body with jurisdiction .
+For academic and non-academic complaints involving a student organization, student governing group, or University employee, OSSA will review the complaint and send it to the appropriate college, department administrator, or hearing body with jurisdiction for adjudication.
 The respondent will be provided a copy of the complaint and an opportunity to respond in writing.

 After considering all submitted information, the hearing board chair may work with OSSA to: